Blendify/blender-manual/trunk/blender_docs/manual/render/opengl.rst

 This can also be used to preview your animations -- in the event your scene is too complex for your system to play back in real-time in the 3D View.

-You can use OpenGL to render both images and animations.
+You can use *Viewport Render* to render both images and animations.

-Below is a comparison between the OpenGL render and a final render using the Cycles Renderer.
+Below is a comparison between the Viewport render and a final render using the Cycles Renderer.

 .. list-table:: Model by © 2016 pokedstudio.com